-The New Fractal Design Define 7, loses the R but gains even more ease of use for system builders.
+The New Fractal Design Define 7 loses the R but gains even more ease of use for system builders.
 No matter your taste, this case is versatile enough to cover your needs.
-Want a rainbow puke machine, get the Define 7 with a tempered glass side panel and load it up with enough RGB to satisfy your urges.
-If RGB isn’t your thing simply omit the rainbow barf and you are left with a case that has a clean understated look that will fit in anywhere.
+Want a rainbow puke machine?
+Get the Define 7 with a tempered glass side panel and load it up with enough RGB to satisfy your urges.
+If RGB isn’t your thing, omit the rainbow barf, and you’ve got a case that has a clean, understated look that will fit in anywhere.

-If you are someone who prefers silence over extreme airflow.
+If you’re someone who prefers silence over extreme airflow.
 The Define 7 has your back with its sound dampening panels and included optional solid top panel, the Define 7 can be as quiet as you like it to be.

 Alternatively, you can swap out the top panel for an airflow version and put more fans or radiators at the top of the case.

 - New chassis design opens up to fully expose the case interior

 - Anodized aluminum front panel with reversible dual-handed hinges

 - Multibracket converts unused fan positions to HDD, SSD or pump mounts

 - Impressive cooling capacity with a total of nine 140 mm or 120 mm fan mounting positions